Category Archives: 1959 Films

 Who wouldn’t have blushed gazing at Monroe’s skin-colored and quite revealing outfit?
 It gave the impression that she was nude, and how funny is the physical comic timing of Lemmon and Curtis together.

-Bumbling around in stockings, heels, and dresses, attempting to be feminine, but never really succeeding, but somehow making all of the other characters think that they truly were women is great.
+Bumbling around in stockings, heels, and dresses, attempting to be feminine, but never really succeeding, making all the other characters think they truly were women is great.

 Curtis was reportedly quite uncomfortable in drag and it shows on camera, but this works out well as it gives Josephine a natural awkwardness.